Sardine run

 Fisherman are sometimes observed singing songs while hauling in the fishing nets in typical South African style.
 It is estimated that the sardine run is the biggest Biomass migration in terms of numbers.

 In terms of biomass, researchers estimate the sardine run could rival East Africa's great wildebeest migration.
-However, little is known of the phenomenon.
+However, little is known about the phenomenon.
 It is believed that the water temperature has to drop below 21 °C in order for the migration to take place.
 In 2003, the sardines failed to 'run' for the third time in 23 years.
 While 2005 saw a good run, 2006 marked another non-run.

 The shoals are often more than 7 km long, 1.5 km wide and 30 metres deep and are clearly visible from spotter planes or from the surface.

 Sardines group together when they are threatened.
 This instinctual behaviour is a defence mechanism, as lone individuals are more likely to be eaten than when in large groups.